sankets25/Database/ReadmeFile.txt

 Note: please use create statement file to create the databse with the create table statements.
-      Run the script by -Source Filename , database name, password Run the Java Code with Specified Input File path in the code with will insert the data in company database
+      Run the script by -Source Filename , database name, password Run the Java Code with Specified Input File path in the code which inserts the data in company database